project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 - SSH into the application server.
 If you have used automated scripts as described in the previous steps, then this server would be vm-1
 - Clone the Sunbird-devops repo using `git clone https://github.com/project-sunbird/sunbird-devops.git`
-- Copy over the generated configuration directory from the DB server`<implementation-name>-devops` to your machine
+- Copy over the generated configuration directory from the DB server`{implementation-name}-devops` to your machine
 - Modify all the configurations under **#APPLICATION CONFIGURATION** block.
 - The automated setup also creates a proxy server and like all proxy servers, it requires a SSL certificate.
 Ensure that you have a certificate and the key for the domain that you wish to use.
 - Run `cd sunbird-devops/deploy && sudo ./install-deps.sh` to install the dependencies.

 ## API Manager services

-- Run `sudo ./deploy-apis.sh <implementation-name>-devops/ansible/inventories/<environment-name>`.
-This will set up the API Manager services.
+- Run `sudo ./deploy-apis.sh {implementation-name}-devops/ansible/inventories/{environment-name}`.This will set up the API Manager services.

 **Note:** The following steps are necessary only when the application is being deployed for the first time and should be skipped for subsequent deploys.